 Spanish Old Master Drawings

-The Apparition of the Virgin and Child to Saint Francis and Vision of the Cross
+The Apparition of the Virgin and Child to Saint Francis and the Vision of the Cross

-- Pen, ink and brown wash on paper
+- Pen, sepia ink and grey-brown wash on paper

 - 212 x 153 mm

 Literature: Véliz, Zahira: The Apelles Collection.
 Dibujos españoles del Siglo de Oro.
 Exhibition catalogue.
 Oviedo, Museo de Bellas Artes de Asturias, 2002, p.
 189, fig. 5

 Little documentary information is available on the painter Juan Niño de Guevara and art historians have thus had to make use of the biography of this Andalusian artist written by Antonio Palomino in the early 18th century.
 1 According to that author, Niño de Guevara was born in Madrid in 1632, moving with his family to Malaga when still young as part of the retinue of his uncle, Bishop Antonio Enríquez de Porres.
 In Malaga he entered the studio of Miguel Manrique (doc. between 1637 and 1647), a painter of Flemish origins notably influenced by Rubens’s prints.
 In 1676 Niño de Guevara went to Cordoba to paint canvases for the cloister of the monastery of San Agustín.
 On his return to Malaga and until his death in 1698 he focused on the production of paintings for the city’s numerous religious houses and churches.
 Among his works are The Assumption of the Virgin and The Ascent of Christ for Malaga cathedral, and the series of canvases for the Hospital de San Julián in that city.